 When you force communication, two things can happen.
 The first is that when you inevitably hit days that you don’t have much to talk about (or don’t feel like talking), you’ll half ass it and fill your communication with a bunch of filler.
 Great, now you’re half-assing your relationship and spending time with your partner not because you want to but because you feel obligated.
 Welcome to every shitty marriage ever.

 This half-assed communication often creates more problems than it solves.
-Like, if your partner seems more interested in his tax returns than catching up with you, chances are you should just hang up and try again in a couple days.
+Like, if your partner seems more interested in his tax returns than catching up with you, chances are you should just hang up and try again tomorrow.
 There is such a thing as overexposure.

 4. Make Sure The Distance is Temporary